ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   git clone https://github.com/rook/rook.git
   ```

-  You shiould now have a subdirectory under /opt named `rook`.
+  You should now have a subdirectory under /opt named `rook`.

 Change to the `ceph` directory: